Ancascocha Trek 5 Days – Extended High-Altitude Expedition to Machu Picchu

 Once we conquer the top, we will appreciate the valleys of Socma and Paucarcancha.
 We start our long way down, passing through the ruins of Inca Racay and the rural area of Qesqa, until we reach the fertile valley of Paucarcancha.

-In Inca times, the Inca ruins of Paucarcancha were a checkpoint for walkers of the Socma Valley—Huayanay, Sacred Valley, Salkantay, and the Inca Trail.
+In Inca times, the Inca ruins of Paucarcancha served as a checkpoint for travelers along the Socma Valley—Huayanay, Sacred Valley, Salkantay, and the Inca Trail.
 Paucarcancha is a planting site for organic agricultural products on the Inca terraces and hillsides.
-The climate is conducive to such rural activity, and for walkers, it offers a temperate climate to spend the night near the Paucarcancha ruins.
+The climate is conducive to such rural activity, and for walkers, it offers a temperate environment in which to spend the night near the Paucarcancha ruins.
 From the Inca ruins of Paucarcancha, we are inside the buffer zone of the Historic Sanctuary of Machu Picchu.

 1B, 1BL, 1D.